 Tai Chi is half martial art, and half meditation; part fitness of the body, and fitness of the mind.
 However, Tai Chi is not simply an exercise or meditation method.
 It’s living.
 Once you understand the science behind Tai Chi, you’ll discover how its principles of balance are designed to improve the way you start your morning and the way you move through the day.
 It also reduces stress, promotes tranquility, and strengthens vital muscle groups that are responsible for balance and fall prevention.

 Proven by science to boost cellular regeneration, reduce the risk of falling, and reduce stress.
 Tai Chi has been officially endorsed by Harvard Medical School.

-However, the true power of Tai Chi lies in helping students understand their own bodies at a deeper level, to gently work with any pain, stiffness, or areas in need of strengthening; both in their practice, and in their day-to-day lives.
+However, the true power of Tai Chi lies in its ability to help students understand their own bodies at a deeper level, to gently work with any pain, stiffness, or areas in need of strengthening; both in their practice and in their day-to-day lives.